 She joined the Iron Dames in their Lamborghini Huracan for three rounds of the IMSA championship, beginning at Daytona.
 In what was a learning year, their best finish together was twelfth at Petit Le Mans.
 They also competed together as a four at the Spa 24 Hours, but did not finish.

 At the end of the season, Doriane made a surprising move back to single-seaters, with Prema.
-She did the Sepang rounds of the F$ Southeast Asia series, winning one race and scoring podium finishes in three more.
-She has been linked to a Prema seat in the all-female F1 Academy for 2024.
+She did the Sepang rounds of the F4 Southeast Asia series, winning one race and scoring podium finishes in three more.
+She was linked to a Prema seat in the all-female F1 Academy for 2024 and the rumours were true; she became Mercedes' supported driver.
+After a win in the first race at Jeddah, she looked like a strong bet for the title, but a disqualification for post-race speeding dropped her to ninth in Race 2.
+She was then injured during her parallel campaign in FRECA for the Iron Dames, pulling out of the second Spa race, then the Zandvoort and Hungary rounds when she became ill.

 (Image copyright Girls on Track)